-Right-click or press-and-hold on the Recycle Bin icon on your Desktop, and then click or tap on “Pin to Start.”
+Right-click or press-and-hold on the Recycle Bin icon on your desktop, and then click or tap on “Pin to Start.”

-The Windows 10 Recycle Bin location can be reached using File Explorer, by following the next steps.
-Open File Explorer and click or tap on an empty area in your address bar to edit it.
+First, open File Explorer and click or tap on an empty area in your address bar to edit it.

 Type “recycle bin” in the address bar, and then hit Enter on your keyboard or click or tap on the Recycle Bin result displayed underneath to access the folder.

-You can also click or tap on the first ">" (greater than sign) from File Explorer’s address bar.
+You can also click or tap on the first “>” (“greater than” sign) from File Explorer’s address bar.

 This opens a menu where you can access the Recycle Bin by clicking or tapping on it.